vexus2/bridgefy-android-samples/README.md

 Bridgefy.sendBroadcastMessage(broadcastMessage);
 ```

-The MessageListener callback will inform you of new tweets that you have received.
+The MessageListener callback will inform you of new messages that you have received.
 Check the Javadoc documentation for the full list of method callbacks.

 ```java